-We found this practice was providing caring services in accordance with the relevant regulations.
+We found that this practice was providing caring services in accordance with the relevant regulations.

-We received feedback about the practice from three people.
+We received feedback about the practice from 21 people.
 Patients were positive about all aspects of the service the practice provided.
-They told us staff were helpful, friendly and nothing was too much trouble.
+They told us staff were friendly, polite and professional.